Seces are water-dwelling race closely related to the maren, mer, and naga.

 Seces are born sexless and without genitalia.
 Once they begin to mature they choose their sex by exposing themselves to certain elements that will increase different hormones.
 Many seces are unable to choose or they decide to leave it up to chance.
 Often these seces become intersex.
 Over 80% of the known population of seces are non-binary and intersex and use either xie/xer or they/them pronouns.
 The 20% of seces who choose binary genders are considered unusual, and are often compared to transgender people of other Sentient races.

-Seces are also able to change sex later in life; although it takes longer to change after they stop growing, as it is basically a second puberty.
+Seces are also able to naturally change sex later in life; although it takes longer to change after they stop growing, as it is a second puberty that changes the entire framework of their reproductive organs.

 The development of a seces starts off at a relatively slow crawl until they are 6 eclipses, when they are old enough to practice lung breathing.